oceanliu2018/Pima-Indian-Diabetes/README.md

 ##
 ##Number of Fisher Scoring iterations: 5
 ```
 We test the goodness of fit by comparing the deviance of the reduced model with that of the full model.
-Our null hypothesis is that there is no difference between reduced model and the full model.
+Our null hypothesis shows that there is no difference between reduced model and the full model.
 In other words, if there is no significant increase in the deviance when we remove the features, then we can use the reduced model instead of the full model.

 The result indicates that there is a significant increase in the residual sum of squares (Resid.
 Dev), indicating that the reduced model introduces a significant amount of deviance.
 Thus, we reject the null hypothesis.